Garryowen (air): British military units

-A very early reference to the tune appears in the publication The Life of the Duke of Wellington by Jocquim Hayward Stocqueler, published during 1853.
+A very early reference to the tune appears in the publication The Life of the Duke of Wellington by Jocquim Hayward Stocqueler, published in 1853.
 He describes the defence of the town of Tarifa during the Peninsular War, late December 1811.
-General H. Gough, later Field Marshal Hugh Gough, 1st Viscount Gough, commanding officer of the 87th Regiment (Later the Royal Irish Fusiliers), under attack by French Grenadiers, drew his sword, tossed his scabbard, and called on his men to stand with him until the enemy should walk over their bodies.
-The troops responded with the "Garryowen".
+General Hugh Gough, commanding officer of the 87th Regiment (later the Royal Irish Fusiliers), under attack by French grenadiers, drew his sword, tossed his scabbard and called on his men to stand with him until the enemy should walk over their bodies.
+The troops responded with the "Garryowen."

 It was used as a march by the 88th Regiment of Foot (Connaught Rangers) during the Peninsular War.

 Garryowen was also a favourite during the Crimean War.
-The tune has also been associated with a number of British military units, and is the authorised regimental march of The Irish Regiment of Canada.
-It was the regimental march of the Liverpool Irish, British Army.
-It is the regimental march of the London Irish Rifles.
-It was also the regimental march of the 50th (Queen's Own) Foot until 1869.
+The tune has been associated with a number of British and Commonwealth military units including the Liverpool Irish, the London Irish Rifles, the Ulster Defence Regiment, and the Irish Regiment of Canada.

-Garry Owen most recently was also the Regimental Quick March of The Ulster Defence Regiment CGC (UDR).
-When the UDR merged with The Royal Irish Rangers during 1992 to become The Royal Irish Regiment, Garry Owen was replaced by Killaloe.